-- Where there is a public protection risk, the police will pass information to us upon the charge or arrest of a member of staff - If you have been informed by the police that there has been a situation involving a member of staff, you need to contact the LADO as soon as possible and provide them with the details.
+Where there is a public protection risk, the police will pass information to us upon the charge or arrest of a member of staff If you have been informed by the police that there has been a situation involving a member of staff, you need to contact the LADO as soon as possible and provide them with the details.
 They will advise on what action to take

-All paperwork MUST stay in the locked cupboard in the Vice Principal's.
+All paperwork MUST stay in the locked safeguarding cupboard.
 Do not take any information home